 For his part, Djokovic has publicly expressed distrust of vaccinations since at least April 2020.
-He’s also in the majority in his native Serbia, where less than half of the population is fully vaccinated against the virus, leading to what the Wall Street Journal rightly called “a hero’s welcome” upon returning from his ordeal Down Under, celebrated by both the country’s anti-vax community and a government ostensibly struggling to vaccinate a reluctant nation.
-And, unsurprisingly, Djokovic enjoyed the support of the Serbian Patriarch, the highest-ranking religious official in the country.
+He’s also comfortably in the majority in his native Serbia, where less than half of the population is fully vaccinated, leading to what the Wall Street Journal calls “a hero’s welcome” upon returning from his ordeal Down Under.
+Not only was he celebrated by the country’s anti-vaxx community and a government ostensibly struggling to vaccinate a reluctant nation, but Djokovic also enjoyed the support of the Serbian Patriarch, the highest-ranking religious official in the country.

-For those familiar with Orthodox Christianity’s brewing internal conflicts, the Djokovic saga has played out with an added dimension: The seeming inability of Orthodoxy’s highest-ranking officials, all of whom agree vaccination is not only permissible, but a moral obligation, to rein in anti-vaccination voices within the Church.
-It’s a failure that speaks to a very present tension in the contemporary Orthodox world, a tension that doesn’t necessarily fall cleanly down ethnic lines or political divisions between progressive and conservative (though it’s often superficially thus).
+For those familiar with Orthodox Christianity’s brewing internal conflicts, the Djokovic saga has included an extra dimension: The seeming inability of Orthodoxy’s highest-ranking officials—all of whom agree vaccination is not only permissible, but a moral obligation—to rein in anti-vaccination voices within the Church.
+It’s a failure that speaks to a very present tension in the contemporary Orthodox world, a tension that doesn’t necessarily fall cleanly along ethnic lines or political divisions between progressive and conservative (though it’s often superficially portrayed as such).

-To be clear, once again, the Orthodox Christian world’s most senior bishops have universally—whatever disagreements they might have with one another—encouraged vaccination against Covid-19.
+Again, to be clear, the Orthodox Christian world’s most senior bishops have universally—whatever other disagreements they might have—encouraged vaccination against Covid-19.
 The Patriarch of Constantinople has said it is “absurd” to fear vaccination.
-Metropolitan Hilarion of Volokolamsk, the head of the Russian Orthodox Church’s external relations department—and a man said to have the ear of Russian Patriarch Kyrill—was even more forceful, saying to those who have unwittingly caused the death of another by failing to be vaccinated, “You’ll have to atone your whole life for the sin you committed—that you thought about yourself and not another person.”
+Metropolitan Hilarion of Volokolamsk, the head of the Russian Orthodox Church’s external relations department—and a man said to have the ear of Russian Patriarch Kirill—was even more forceful, saying to those who have unwittingly caused the death of another by failing to be vaccinated, “You’ll have to atone your whole life for the sin you committed—that you thought about yourself and not another person.”

-Yet despite these strong words from the men ostensibly in charge, clerics are leading the anti-vax movement in the Orthodox World.
+Yet, despite these strong words from the men ostensibly in charge, it is clerics who are leading the anti-vaxx movement in the Orthodox World.
 In Greece, where the official Church has been vocal in calling the faithful to be vaccinated, the influential Bishop Seraphim of Kythira has been a vocal proponent of the conspiracy theory that “vaccines are a product of abortions.”

 In Djokovic’s native Serbia a similar situation exists.
 The former Serbian Patriarch, Irinej, died in November of 2020, before a vaccine was available to the general public—though notably the late hierarch forswore guidance around masks and social distancing.
-His successor, Patriarch Porfirije, has called for vaccinations, but has stopped short of condemning those who refuse a vaccine (as his support for Djokovic also indicates) or implementing mask-wearing during religious services.
+His successor, Patriarch Porfirije, has called for vaccinations, but has stopped short of criticizing those who refuse them (as his support for Djokovic indicates) or of implementing mask-wearing during religious services.
 And it’s easy to find clerics under his jurisdiction openly challenging vaccination.
 Serbia, not coincidentally, has one of the lowest vaccination rates in Europe.

 All of this makes it clear that however unique he is on the tennis court, Novak Djokovic is a painfully common type.
 An arch-conservative Orthodox Christian who’s perfectly happy to ignore the Church’s most senior hierarchs in favor of more radical clerical voices when it suits him.
 And that type, that strange tradition of the Orthodox Church, is a problem for everyone—Orthodox Christian or not.

-Because in a world where radicalization of all kinds is increasingly common and distrust for institutions is at an all time high, institutional leadership is already disadvantaged.
+Because in a world where radicalization of all kinds is increasingly common, and distrust for institutions is at an all-time high, institutional leadership is already disadvantaged.
 If your particular culture already has a propensity to follow fringe figures off the cliff, then that danger is even greater.
-Novak Djokovic has become an anti-vax folk hero and he’s inevitably arrived there through a folk tradition that’s made some very peculiar heroes.
+Novak Djokovic tennis champion has become champion of anti-vaxxers—and he’s inevitably arrived there through a tradition that’s made some very peculiar heroes.